Course Title: Enterprise and Cloud Networks

 Course Description

-The course provides you with a detailed understanding of enterprise and cloud networks, their design and operation.
+The course provides you with a detailed understanding of enterprise and cloud networks, their design, operation and security.
 The course introduces software defined networking using examples and hands-on activities with software defined network enabled switches and simulators.
+Network design and security in enterprise and cloud networks are a focus of this course.

 Virtualisation is introduced so that students learn how hardware is being used on demand for different software, application and networking solutions.
 Discussion and workshop activities are included on how future networks are being reshaped by the use of virtualisation and software defined networking.
 The focus on enterprise and cloud networks reflects the substantial changes occurring within the industry and provides participants with important knowledge on key activities encountered within the industry.